Consensys/teku/.github/pull_request_template.md

 ## Documentation

-- [ ] No documentation changes required or `documentation` label has been added to the PR.
+- [ ] I thought about documentation and added the `documentation` label to this PR if updates are required.